 "to effectively instill traditional morals and values while ensuring excellence through an integrated curriculum based upon internationally renowned best practices in teaching and learning primarily based on the British Curriculum, UAE curriculum for Arabic Language, Islamic Studies, and Social Studies and the most modern innovative skills including proficiency in Science and Technology”.

-There has clearly been an appreciation of the ISCS approach among families, with 600 children joining the school in its first two years.
-The majority of children are in the 8 Foundation Stage classes, a further 7 classes across Years 1 to 3, 8 classes in Years 4-6, and 2 in Years 7 and 8.
-The school will progressively add year groups each academic year.
+There was clearly an appreciation of the ISCS approach among families, with 600 children joining the school in its first two years.
+The majority of children joined in the eight Foundation Stage classes, a further 7 classes across Years 1 to 3, 8 classes in Years 4-6, and 2 in Years 7 and 8.
+The school progressively adds year groups each academic year.

 The uniqueness of the programme of studies offered by the International School of Creative Science lies in the integration of the two curricula offered at the school: the National Curriculum for England and Wales and the UAE Arabic, Islamic Studies and Social Studies curriculum.
 A key differentiator of the school is its inclusion of Quran studies and recitation as a part of the curriculum, and a strong sense of moral values in the attitudes and behaviours of students and the school community.